-Map.1: Study Area (Source: 25)
+Map.1:Study Area

+123 (Source: 24)

-It is located on the bank of the Yellow Sea [26].
+It is located on the bank of the Yellow Sea[25].
 Nantong city is located in Jiangsu province on the northern bank of the Yangtze River, near the river mouth.
-It has an area of 8,544 Km2 with a population of about 7.3million people of 2010 census.
-Nantong is a vital river port bordering Yancheng to the north, Taizhou to the west, Suzhou and Shanghai to the south across the river and the East China Sea to the east [25].
-The author chose Jiangsu for the study because is among the three largest producers of White-leg shrimp (Penaeus vannamei)
+It has an area of 8,544 Km2 with a population of about 7.3 million people of 2010 census.
+Nantong is a vital river port bordering Yancheng to the north, Taizhou to the west, Suzhou and Shanghai to the south across the river and the East China Sea to the east[24].
+The author chose Jiangsu for the study because is among the three largest producers of White-leg shrimp (Penaeus vannamei) in

-132 in China.
-Nantong city is the largest shrimp producer in Jiangsu province of which Rudong 133 county stands out as the largest contributor [26].
-134 135 Data collection and sampling method 136 The primary data used for carrying out this study was a cross-sectional data for three crop 137 seasons in 2016.
-Each of the crop seasons is made up of three months hence the three cop 138 seasons total 9 months.
-Data collection commenced in October 2017, and with the final field 139 work completed in November 2017.
-Information and data were collected from 52 white-leg 140 shrimp farmers in the study areas using structured questionnaires.
-The questionnaires were 141 first tested among 10 white-leg shrimp farmers in Rudong County, before it was finally 142 administered.
-143 144 Data analysis 145 All the data collected were coded and entered into a statistical package for social sciences 146 (SPSS).
-SPSS version 20 and Microsoft Excel 2007 spreadsheets were used in the analysis.
-147 Descriptive statistics, enterprise budget and regression (ordinary least square) analysis were 148 used in analysis.
-All the calculations in this study were based on (1 $\text{mu=}667 \text{ m}^2$) for average 149 shrimp production area.
-150 151 Analysis of profitability 152 [23] described profitability analysis model as deterministic assumption, where random 153 variables reflected by uncertain factors of production can be easily added.
-The budgetary 154 analysis of profitability was obtained using Equation 1 to Equation 6: 155 Net Farm Income (NFI) = $TR - TC$ 156 Eqn.1 157 Benefit Cost Ratio (BCR) =TR/TC 158 Eqn.2 159 Gross Margins Ratios (GMR) = $(TR - TVC)/TR$ 160 Eqn.3 161 Return on Investment (ROI) = NFI/TC 162 Eqn.4 163 164 Percentage Profitability (PP) = NFI/TCx100 Eqn.5
+132 China.Nantong city is the largest shrimp producer in Jiangsu province of which Rudong county stands out as the largest contributor [25].

+Data collection and sampling method

+The primary data used for carrying out this study was a cross-sectional data for three crop seasons in 2016.
+Each of the crop seasons is made up of three months hence the three cop seasons total9 months.
+Data collection commenced in October 2017, and with the final field work completed in November 2017.
+Information and data were collected from 52 white-leg shrimp farmers in the study areas using structured questionnaires.
+The questionnaires were first tested among 10 white-leg shrimp farmers in Rudong County, before it was finally administered.

-X_9 = Fixed cost
+Data analysis

+- All the data collected were coded and entered into a statistical package for social sciences - 146 (SPSS).
+SPSS version 20 and Microsoft Excel 2007 spreadsheets were used in the analysis. - Descriptive statistics, enterprise budget and regression (ordinary least square) analysis were - used in analysis.
+All the calculations in this study were based on (1 mu=667 m2) for average - shrimp production area.

+Analysis of profitability

+- 152 [22] described profitability analysis model as deterministic assumption, where random - variables reflected by uncertain factors of production can be easily added.
+The budgetary - analysis of profitability was obtained using Equation 1 to Equation 6: - 155 Net Farm Income (NFI) = TR TC Eqn.
+1 - 156 Benefit Cost Ratio (BCR)=TR/TC Eqn.2 - 157 Gross Margins Ratios (GMR) = (TR TVC)/TR Eqn.
+3 - 158 Return on Investment (ROI) = NFI/TC Eqn.4 - 159 Percentage Profitability (PP) = NFI/TCx100 Eqn.5 - 160 Where: - TR = Total revenues, TC = Total cos, TVC = Total Variable cost, NFI = Net farm income, - TC = Total cost.

+The break-even point rules

+- To conduct breakeven analysis, the fixed costs was divided by the price minus the variable - 167 costs as shown in Equation 6: - 168 Breakeven Point = Fixed Costs/ (Unit Selling Price Variable Costs) Eqn.6

+170 Regression Analysis